 Battery University offers these guidelines for dealing with a lithium battery fire:

 Small lithium-ion batteries can be doused with water because they contain little lithium metal.
 Lithium-metal battery fires can be put out with a Class D fire extinguisher.

 Larger battery fires are best handled with a foam extinguisher, CO2, ABC dry chemical, powder graphite, copper powder or sodium carbonate.

 If the fire can’t be extinguished, you’ll need to let it burn in a controlled way, dousing the surrounding area with water to prevent the fire from spreading.

 If you have a battery pack, each cell may burn on a different timetable when hot, so place the pack outside until completely burned out.

 You have a safer choice for home and commercial power storage — redox flow batteries.
 Leading the industry are vanadium options made with a non-flammable electrolyte solution.

-StorEn Tech is committed to safe, reliable long-lasting energy storage.
-Invest in the future of solar-charged batteries today.
+StorEn Tech is a technology company based in New York and committed to safe, reliable long-lasting energy storage.
+Contact us today to learn more and to invest in the future of solar-charged batteries today.